The Dirty Picture: Critical response

 Upon release, the film received positive reviews from critics, with Balan's performance receiving widespread critical acclaim.
 The Times of India gave 4 out of 5 stars, concluding that "The Dirty Picture is definitely not only your film for the week, but is a seminal work that will be studied in feminist discourses."
-Komal Nahta of Koimoi.com gave 4 out of 5 stars and said, "The Dirty Picture is a wonderful film and will do extraordinary business."
 Kaveree Bamzai of India Today gave 4 out of 5 stars and extolled Balan's performance, calling it "riveting".
 Rajeev Masand of CNN-IBN gave 3 stars out of 5, commenting "Despite the film’s shortcomings, you go the distance for Vidya Balan, who’s riveting as Silk.
 She plays the part with gusto – it’s a rare performance, one that’s this brave and uninhibited.
 Vidya pushes the envelope in the way she bares herself both physically and emotionally...Vidya’s lack of vanity and complete surrender to her craft reinforces why she’s miles ahead of her contemporaries."